 Visual models help to provide context for requirements especially for multi-system projects.
 Perhaps you’re a business partner who reviews models just to ensure the project is on track while leaving the details to IT.
 Or, you’re one who likes to use the models as a means of pulling the requirements together into the big picture.
 Simply put, providing people with visual explanations forces them to understand concepts and approaches better.
 If business data diagrams, decision tables and other models aren’t used, most won’t understand how everything fits together and you become prone to errors due to miscommunication.

 When you have all your project requirements ducks lined up in a row, that doesn’t mean that issues won’t rear their ugly heads.
 Issues can often be expected during the development and testing phase.
 Sometimes the biggest challenge is simply knowing and understanding exactly what the issue is in the first place.
 It could be anything from a data transformation issue to systems process issue.
 Models provide the context that allows for discussing the issues more efficiently and resolving them more quickly.
 How the issues are handled can make or a break the forward movement on a project and its ultimate success.

 Very few products are one and done or have teams that never change.
 As you enhance your product, the models form the baseline for “what does it do now.”
 As you change team members, the models allow new team members to quickly understand the product.
 Without these models as a baseline, you’ll find that more time is spent on trying to move forward on enhancements and explain everything to new teams.

 As with many things, a great way to be more efficient is to avoid doing unnecessary things and identify problems early on.
 That’s where visual models come into play.
 In the long run, issues become easier and faster to fix, not longer.
-If a huge lightbulb went off in your head and you need help get started, then browse through the requirements training options that we offer.
+If a huge lightbulb went off in your head while reading this and you need help get started, then browse through the requirements training options that we offer.